-- 2.1 It is recommended that the Committee; - (i) agree to recommend to Moray Council to sign the Edinburgh Declaration; - (ii) note potential future local actions to help address biodiversity decline within section 4.3 of this report; and - (iii) note further reports on the draft National Planning Framework 4 (NPF 4) consultation and Local Development Plan guidance will be reported to the Planning and Regulatory Services Committee on 1 March 2022.
-These reports will set out the national policy and evidence gathering requirements to address the nature crisis.
+- 2.1 It is recommended that the Council; - (i) agree to sign the Edinburgh Declaration; - (ii) note potential future local actions to help address biodiversity decline within section 4.3 of this report; and - (iii) note reports on the draft National Planning Framework 4 (NPF 4) consultation and Local Development Plan guidance were reported to the Planning and Regulatory Services Committee on 1 March 2022.
+These reports set out the national policy and evidence gathering requirements to address the nature crisis.